Money Vs Happiness

 As you earn more significantly, managing money is the most important.

-Management of your finances is crucial and investments is important to managing your cashflow.
+Management of your finances is crucial and investments are important to managing your cashflow.